mooreds/docs-1/references/sql-operations.md

 Operation - A Transposit [operation](https://docs.transposit.com/-LMF0qhoGWV0YpMmuC_Z/get-started/terms#operations) in a data connector.
 This takes the place of a 'table' in SQL for relational databases.

 Data source: part of a query that generates results.
-This is either an operation in a data connector, a subquery, or a join statement.
+This is either an operation, a subquery, or a join statement.

 Result set - the list of results, or rows, produced by a query.
 In Transposit, each result is a JSON object or array.
 Column - a field in a result.